pushkar100/notes-system-design/2-Networking-concepts-basics.md

 Client wants to visit: www.example.com

 **Step 1**: Check Local Cache
+- If request originates from the browser, it checks its cache for a lookup
-- Client/Browser checks its local DNS cache for the domain.
+- If browser did not find a match in its cache (or we did not use a browser), the **client OS** checks its local DNS cache for the domain.
 - If cached → return IP immediately.
 - If not cached → proceed to recursive resolver.

 **Step 2**: Recursive Resolver
 - The recursive resolver (ISP or public DNS) handles the query.
+- It too checks its own cache for the IP.
+If not found, it checks higher up the hierarchy
 	- Its job: find the IP by asking the DNS hierarchy.

-**Step 3**: Query Root Server
+**Step 3**: Query Root Server (13 of them exist globally)
 - Resolver asks a root server:
 - “Where can I find .com domains?”
 - Root server doesn’t know the IP, but points resolver to the TLD server for .com.